-- 16 EFRAG assesses that the temporary exemption from applying IFRS 9 resolves all the issues related to the misalignment between the effective dates of IFRS 9 and the new insurance contracts Standard as described in EFRAG's endorsement advice on IFRS 9.
-This is because the relevant entities would still be able to apply IAS 39 and IFRS 4 and as a result there would not be additional accounting mismatches in profit or loss, users would not suffer from an unnecessary breach of consistency in financial reporting and any additional cost due to a successive implementation of the two standards would be avoided. - In contrast, the overlay approach only provides a solution for the accounting mismatches.
-The overlay approach does not address the successive implementation (and the related costs) of two accounting standards which for the insurance business are closely related to each other.
-Furthermore, it generates supplementary costs of its own, due to the necessary dual bookkeeping for the eligible assets under IAS 39 and IFRS 9 that is required at financial asset level and the related supplementary internal controls. - 18 EFRAG has nevertheless been made aware that, given the diversity of circumstances among reporting entities which issue insurance contracts within the scope of IFRS 4, the overlay approach is a suitable solution for some banks which carry out insurance activities, despite the supplementary costs that it triggers.
-Indeed, for such entities, addressing the accounting mismatches without delaying the implementation of IFRS 9 may be the best option.
+6 EFRAG assesses that the temporary exemption from applying IFRS 9 resolves all the issues related to the misalignment between the effective dates of IFRS 9 and the new insurance contracts Standard as described in EFRAG's endorsement advice on IFRS 9.
+This is because the relevant entities would still be able to apply IAS 39 and IFRS 4 and as a result there would not be additional accounting mismatches in profit or loss, users would not suffer from an unnecessary breach of

+- consistency in financial reporting and any additional cost due to a successive implementation of the two Standards would be avoided. - In contrast, the overlay approach only provides a solution for the accounting mismatches.
+The overlay approach does not address the successive implementation (and the related costs) of two accounting Standards which for the insurance business are closely related to each other.
+Furthermore, it generates supplementary costs of its own, due to the necessary dual bookkeeping for the eligible assets under IAS 39 and IFRS 9 that is required at financial asset level and the related supplementary internal controls. - 8 EFRAG has nevertheless been made aware that, given the diversity of circumstances among reporting entities which issue insurance contracts within the scope of IFRS 4, the overlay approach is a suitable approach for some banks which carry out insurance activities, despite the supplementary costs that it triggers.
+More particularly, the overlay approach would be considered appropriate by entities where bank and insurance activities are supported by a single information system; are to be applied to an easily circumscribed category of financial assets such that all necessary information is already processed in and available from existing systems; sub-consolidations for regulatory purposes are derived from the integrated information system and financial analysts consider the group as a whole as belonging to the banking sector.
 Consequently, based on the above, EFRAG agrees that both solutions should be pursued and should remain optional.